Coach profile

 Best for which player

 The Dink is the channel to follow when you want the why behind what pros are doing this season.
-A 3.5+ player who already has the fundamentals will get more from The Dink than any other channel because the framing is "what shifted recently and why" rather than "here is how to hit the third-shot drop."
-A 3.0 player should follow Briones and CJ Johnson first; The Dink fits in once the mechanics are solid.
+A 3.5+ player who already has the fundamentals will get more from The Dink than from another evergreen-mechanics channel because the framing is "what shifted recently and why it matters."
+A 3.0 player should follow Briones and CJ Johnson first; The Dink fits in once the foundation mechanics are solid.

 Other coaches we cite

-For the technique-and-strategy coaches we cite alongside The Dink, see Briones, CJ Johnson, PrimeTime, or Tanner Tomassi.
+For the technique-and-strategy coaches we cite alongside The Dink, see Briones, CJ Johnson, PrimeTime, Tanner Tomassi, and Tyson McGuffin.
 The full coaches index lists every channel we learn from.